-Shared Services Canada (SSC) is consulting the private sector—the information technology (IT) industry, including IT associations—during the Industry Engagement Phase of the Email Transformation Initiative, to ensure fairness, openness and transparency in the procurement of a consolidated email solution for the Government of Canada, and to help SSC select the most secure, reliable and cost-effective solution possible.
+Shared Services Canada (SSC) engaged an independent fairness monitor for the entire Planning and Procurement Phase and consulted the private sector—the information technology (IT) industry, including IT associations—during the Industry Engagement Phase of the Email Transformation Initiative (ETI).
+This was done to ensure fairness, openness and transparency in the procurement of a consolidated email solution for the Government of Canada and to help SSC select the most secure, reliable and cost-effective solution possible.

-Shared Services Canada today announced a major milestone for the Government of Canada’s Email Transformation Initiative.
-The Government of Canada has selected Bell Canada to deliver the new email solution for Shared Services Canada and the 43 partner organizations it serves.
+In June 2013, SSC announced a major milestone for the Government of Canada’s Email Transformation Initiative.
+Following a year of a rigorous Collaborative Procurement Process, and after considering the options for an email solution that would meet security requirements and provide value for money, the Government of Canada selected Bell Canada, in partnership with CGI Information Systems and Management Consultants Inc., to deliver the new email solution for SSC and the 43 partner organizations it serves.

 As part of the Bid Solicitation phase, SSC issued a Request for Proposal (RFP) on March 1, 2013.
-After a transparent and rigorous collaborative procurement process, which included the industry engagement phases (described below), SSC issued the RFP to four pre-qualified vendors: Bell Canada, Dell Canada, HP Canada, and IBM Canada.
+After a transparent and rigorous collaborative procurement process, which included the industry engagement phases, SSC issued the RFP to four pre-qualified vendors: Bell Canada, Dell Canada, HP Canada, and IBM Canada.

-The four vendors will have until the close of the RFP on April 9, 2013 to submit their proposals.
-Then, SSC will begin the evaluations of the vendor proposals.
-A fairness monitor will observe the evaluation of the proposals with respect to SSC’s adherence to the evaluation process described in the RFP.
-This fairness monitor has been involved in all phases of the industry engagement to ensure fairness, openness and transparency in the process.
+The four vendors had until the close of the RFP on April 9, 2013, to submit their proposals.
+Then, SSC began the evaluations of the vendor proposals.
+A fairness monitor observed the evaluation of the proposals with respect to SSC’s adherence to the evaluation process described in the RFP.
+This fairness monitor was involved in all phases of the industry engagement to ensure fairness, openness and transparency in the process.

-Once the RFP results have been evaluated, senior SSC management will consider options for an email solution for the Government of Canada – one that meets its stated requirements including security and value for money.
+Once the RFP results were evaluated, senior SSC management considered options for an email solution for the Government of Canada – one that would meet its stated requirements including security and value for money.

 - Fact Sheet – Request for Proposal for Email Transformation Initiative

-- FAQs — Request for Proposal for Email Transformation Initiative
+- FAQs — Email Transformation Initiative Request for Proposal

-On November 21, 2012, SSC entered the Review and Refine Requirements (RRR) Phase that runs until January 31, 2013.
-In this phase, successful respondents have an opportunity to enhance their understanding of the ETI requirements.
-The RRR phase will also permit SSC to conduct due diligence with these respondents on the Initiative’s requirements.
-In the RRR phase, successful respondents will work with SSC to review and refine the business and technical email requirements.
+On November 21, 2012, SSC entered the Review and Refine Requirements (RRR) phase that ran until January 31, 2013.
+In this phase, successful respondents had an opportunity to enhance their understanding of the ETI requirements.
+The RRR phase also permitted SSC to conduct due diligence with these respondents on the initiative’s requirements.
+In the RRR phase, successful respondents worked with SSC to review and refine the business and technical email requirements.

 SSC issued a Request for Responses for Evaluation (RFRE) on September 19, 2012.
-The RFRE’s purpose is to identify successful respondents with proven track records for designing, implementing and operating an enterprise email solution.
-The RFRE is neither a Request for Proposal nor a solicitation of bids or tenders; it is intended only to pre-qualify respondents for the next stages in acquiring an email solution.
+The RFRE’s purpose was to identify successful respondents with proven track records for designing, implementing and operating an enterprise email solution.
+The RFRE is neither a Request for Proposal nor a solicitation of bids or tenders; it was intended only to pre-qualify respondents for the next stages in acquiring an email solution.

 Therefore, to ensure the best market-based competitive process for the ETI, SSC determined that the RFRE should be reposted to ensure fair competition, giving respondents the opportunity to meet all the conditions of the RFRE.
-The RFRE was reposted to MERX for one week, from November 2, 2012 and closing on November 9, 2012.
+The RFRE was reposted to MERX for one week, from November 2 to November 9, 2012.

 Request for Responses for Evaluation (November 2, 2012)